How Much Do Travel Nurses Make In A Year? | Salary 2024

 Where you choose to work as a travel nurse also plays a large role in how much you will make.
 Certain cities and states offer higher pay because they have such a high demand for nurses, while other areas pay more based on the time of year.

-For example, if you’re willing to travel to Alaska in the winter, you have the opportunity to make more money than if you worked in Hawaii in the winter months.
-Travel nurses who are willing to relocate to “less popular” areas throughout the year stand to increase the amount of overall pay they can make over the course of the entire year.
+For example, if you’re willing to travel to Alaska in the winter, you can make more money than if you worked in Hawaii in the winter months.
+Travel nurses who are willing to relocate to “less popular” areas throughout the year or go places in the off seasons, stand to increase the amount of overall pay they can make over the course of the entire year.

 You could also seek out assignments in the highest-paying states and cities for travel nurses.
 For example, based on data from the Bureau of Labor Statistics, the top 10 highest-paying cities for RNs (not specifically travel nurses) currently are: